raig4359/fdk-client-swift/documentation/PLATFORM.md

 #### updateAnnouncementSchedule
-Update schedule or published status of an annoucement
+Update the schedule and the publish status of an announcement

 ```swift
 content.updateAnnouncementSchedule(companyId: companyId, applicationId: applicationId, announcementId: announcementId, body: body) { (response, error) in